How to make a cheap Christmas tree look expensive and glamorous

 But surprisingly I found out that it’s actually quite difficult to find soft twinkle lights, and not flashing and crazy blinking ones, that can cause a headache or panic attack.
 Well, at least for me.

-It’s not cheap because it costs about $30 per string and there are only 50 or 70 bulbs in the string.
+SoftTwinkle is not cheap because it costs about $34 per string and there are only 50 or 70 bulbs in the string.

 For my small 5 ft tree I bought 2 of them, but if you have a bigger tree you will obviously need a lot more.
-So this product is definitely not on a budget side, but I personally think that it’s worth it, because the twinkling is so soft!
+So this product is definitely not on a budget side, but I personally think that it’s worth it, because the twinkling is random, very soft and just beautiful!

-But keep in mind that these lights are very difficult to get even online, because they are always sold out for some reason.
-So if you want such lights for yourself, keep an eye on the availability and buy it in advance.
+But keep in mind that these lights are hard to get even online, because they are always sold out for some reason.
+So if you want them, keep an eye on the availability and buy it in advance.

 I also found twinkling fairy lights on Amazon.